kaimagpie/my_security_note_ransomware_2014/README.md

 I tried F9 boot "Refresh your PC" option but CryptLocker is still there.

-## REMEDY TRY3   Delete the malware infected account
+## REMEDY REPORT  Delete the malware infected account
 Via a separate admin user account, I delete the infected account login.

 Then set up the account again as a new user.
-When startup the desktop's background image that has the message refering to CryptoLocker is still there.
-But this is just a plain image planted via Synched Theme setting.
+On startup the desktop's background image still shows a CryptoLocker message.
+But this is just a plain image that had been planted, but can be removed via Synched Theme settings.

 However the malware seem to have gone.

-However still need to spend time going through the quarantine and remove the suspect files that might have carried the malware.
+Then I had to spend time going through the quarantine and remove the suspect files that might have carried the malware or still infected.
-(involve manually looking names of suspect processes, and name and dates of data and executable files, etc)
+(involve manually looking names of suspect processes, and name and dates of data and executable files, etc).
+It's probably a good time to carry out the chore of manually sorting out which working files and folders to keep, and replace all unmodified folders from previously archived backups.

 AND THEN over the next few days install application programs as I gradually need to use then.